 The current state of Enid's housing market is a cumulation of historical trends, population demographics, economy, and conditions of the broader housing market.
-Understanding the baseline conditions help specify what current challenges are faced, opportunities to capitalize on, forecast future housing needs, and helps articulate what programs should be implemented to improve the local housing market.
+Understanding baseline conditions helps to specify current challenges and opportunities that can be capitalized on, forecast future housing needs, and begins to articulate what programs should be implemented to improve the local housing market.

-Data comes from a wide variety of sources.
-These include:
+Data comes from a wide variety of sources:

-- · City data on building activity.
+- · City data on building activity

 - · Garfield County Assessor

-- · Existing studies and plans
+- Existing studies and plans

 - The U.S. Decennial Census and American Community Survey (ACS)

-- > It should be noted that due to the COVID-19 Pandemic, only a limited amount of 2020 Census Data had been released at the time this study was written.
+- It should be noted that due to the COVID-19 Pandemic, only a limited amount of 2020 Census Data had been released at the time this study was written.
 A mix of 2020 Decennial Census, 2020 ACS, and 2021 ACS data was used to provide the most up-to-date data available.